Redbridge has one of the most advanced Council CCTV systems in the country, helping to keep residents and visitors safe.

 We can provide recordings from our CCTV cameras for civil claims between individuals or companies.
 The most common requests are due to traffic collisions.

 If you need to request video images, the request should come from your insurance company or solicitor to provide assurance that the images are being used for lawful purposes.
-We have a legal duty to ensure images are not disclosed unlawfully under the Data Protection Act 1998 and the Protection of Freedoms Act 2012.
+We have a legal duty to ensure images are not disclosed unlawfully under the UK General Data Protection Regulations, Data Protection Act 2018, and the Protection of Freedoms Act 2012.

 Requests should be made to firstname.lastname@example.org giving the following: